 What does a volunteer outing look like?
-Most events take place from 9am-12pm on weekdays with limited availability on weekends and evenings.
-First, we educate our volunteers about hunger in NJ and how they can help so they truly understand the impact they will make that day!
-Then, it’s time to volunteer – you might be planting, harvesting, or gleaning (rescuing excess produce), depending on when you schedule your event.
-No prior experience is necessary.
-Learn more about what a day in the fields will look like!
+Most events take place weekdays from 9am-12pm and limited Thursday evenings.
+First, we educate our volunteers about hunger in NJ and the impact they will make that day!
+Then, it’s time to harvest a crop in the fields.
+No prior experience or tools are necessary.

 How many people can I bring?
-We request a minimum of 5-10 and have had groups of over 200 volunteers out for harvesting. ***We understand that last minute conflicts may come up, but please keep us informed about your group size.
-We use your expected group size to plan what we will plant or harvest during your visit, which in turn impacts our plans for the week.
-We work hard to ensure no food goes to waste, so a close estimate of group size is very important for us to predict how much can be planted/harvested in a certain time frame.
+Adult groups can be anywhere from 5-200 people.
+Children groups can be from 5-40 people.
+We understand that last minute conflicts may come up, but please keep us updated about your group size.
+We use your expected group size to plan what we will harvest during your visit, which in turn impacts our plans for how much we can harvest that week, ensuring that no produce goes to waste.

 Where do we go for our event?
 Most of our events take place at our Clinton, NJ area farms (two farms less than 15 minutes apart in Pittstown and Milford).
-Due to the seasonal nature of agriculture, we will let you know which location you will be at very close to your day in the fields according to which crops are mature and field conditions.
-We sometimes have a pressing need to harvest a particular crop and may ask you to change your location.
+We will let you know whether you’re needed at the Pittstown Farm or Milford Farm a few days before your scheduled volunteer date depending on which crops are ripe at the time.
+We sometimes have a pressing need to harvest a particular crop and may ask you to change your farm location.
 We appreciate your flexibility and understanding of the challenges of agriculture.
-From September through November we also glean apples in Chester (Riamede Farm) and Hope (Longmeadow Farms) these two gleaning locations are firm and will not change upon scheduling, only our Clinton, NJ farm locations are subject to change.
+In September and October, we also glean apples in Chester (Riamede Farm) and Hope (Longmeadow Farms).
+These gleaning locations are firm and the location will not change upon scheduling.

-What produce will we plant or harvest?
-We may not know until the day of your event as it depends on the season, weather, crop maturity, and what groups before you accomplished.
-The range of possibilities are corn, string beans, tomatoes, peaches, nectarines, peppers, apples, pears, broccoli, cauliflower, cabbage, potatoes, leafy greens, squash, and more!
+What produce will we harvest?
+We may not know what you’re harvesting until the day of your event.
+It depends on the season, weather, crop maturity, and how much volunteer groups before you were able to harvest.
+Crops include corn, tomatoes, zucchini, cucumbers, peppers, cabbage, potatoes, sweet potatoes, leafy greens, squash, and more!

 What should we bring?
 Dress for the weather and to get dirty.
-Sturdy closed toed shoes are required.
-We recommend that you also bring the following: sunscreen, bug spray, hats, work gloves, and filled reusable water bottles.
-We will supply any tools that you will need.
+Sturdy closed-toed shoes are required.
+We also suggest that you bring refillable water bottles, sunscreen, bug spray, hats, and work gloves.

-AGAR Farm, 401 Woolf Road, Milford, NJ: We have picnic tables for about 50, two port-a-johns, and one hand washing station.
-We provide coolers filled with water.
+- AGAR Milford Farm, 401 Woolf Road, Milford, NJ: We have picnic tables for 100+, two port-a-johns, and one handwashing station.
+We provide full water coolers.
 There is no physical structure on site.

-Longmeadow Farms, 521 Hope Blairstown Road, Hope, NJ: There are no picnic tables but you can tailgate.
+- Longmeadow Farm, 521 Hope Blairstown Road, Blairstown, NJ: There are no picnic tables, but you are welcome to tailgate.
 There are two port-a-johns.
-Longmeadow also sells apples, squash, raspberries, sauces, and more.

 Can we have food or a meeting on site?
 Yes and yes!
-We have picnic tables at our Pittstown and Milford locations for eating or meeting, and you are welcome to bring food to the other farms as well.
-We recommend morning groups bring breakfast to give your volunteers the energy needed for the day!
+We recommend that morning groups bring breakfast to give your volunteers the energy needed for the day!
 See below for local recommendations for breakfast or lunch.
-Some will deliver or you can send someone to pick it up.
-Just let us know if you will come early or stay late after harvesting.
+Please let us know if you’re planning to come early or stay late.